jhammarstedt/katacoda-scenarios/ghactionDemo/step6.md

                                 branch: ${{ github.ref }}
 </pre>
 </details>
-If you do another commit and push you should be able to see the output.json file in your repository after the Action has executed successfully.
+If you do another commit and push you should be able to see the output.json file in your repository after the Action has been executed successfully.

-(A tip could be to change the benchmark function to `benchmark(cheetah)` instead and see the performance on the faster code)
+**NOTE** if you get any merge conflicts with `output.json` or `index.HTML` when you try to push, you can just merge them by force for the sake of this tutorial and commit again.
+This is because `pytest` will run and give a new output for every push.